MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/android/callbacks.md

     void send(String text);
 }
 ```

 You can place the file anywhere, but make sure to set its build action to `AndroidJavaSource`.
-This will signal Embeddinator to copy it to the proper directory to get compiled into your AAR file.
+This will signal .NET Embedding to copy it to the proper directory to get compiled into your AAR file.

 Next, the `Invoker` implementation will be quite the same: